Embeddediot/02476-Machine-Learning-Operations-MRB/reports/README.md

 >
 > Answer:

 We used docker for managing our dependencies.
 The docker file contains the relevant packages needed from apt.
 It also includes a file called requirements.txt which holds all the python dependencies, these are collected using pip.
 To get a copy of the environment the user would need to pull, build and run the docker image.
+The guide to get the image would be as follows:
+Docker images
+#The user would then choose the relevant image
+Docker pull <docker-image>
+Docker build <docker-image>
+Docker run <docker-image>
+After this process the user should have the same environment with all relevant dependencies.
+Besides the docker approach, the virtual machine can also be used as it has the docker image of the project.
+This will be done by using gcloud and ssh to use the machine.

 ### Question 5